nhsconnect/fhir-policy/pages/fhir_policy_requirements/naming.md

 - **BusinessName2**: The second business name of the CodeSystem.
 The CodeSystem MAY have a second BusinessName segment.
 Where there is a second BusinessName, each one MUST be separated by a hyphen (-) character.
 For example 'CodeSystem-SPINE-ErrorOrWarningCode'.
 - **Version**: This is the major version number of the CodeSystem e.g. 'CodeSystem-ITK-CareSettingType-1'.
 Mandatory

-The filename of the CodeSystem forms the final segment of the CodeSystem's URL and is used to populate its logical id (e.g. the CodeSystem.id element).
+The [BusinessName1]-[BusinessName2]-[Version] section of the CodeSystem's filename forms the final segment of its URL and is used to populate its logical id (e.g. the CodeSystem.id element).
 An example URL for a CodeSystem on the NHS Digital FHIR Reference Server is https://fhir.nhs.uk/STU3/CodeSystem/ITK-CareSettingType-1, ITK-CareSettingType-1 being the value of the logical id.

 "
 %}